-Do you have a plant that looks wilted, sad, or otherwise in need of attention?
-Learn how to revive plants with these simple tips.
+Do you have a houseplant that looks wilted, sad, or otherwise in need of attention?
+Learn how to revive houseplants with these simple tips.

 The other day, my daughter brought some plants home from my husband’s office that are in dire need of attention.

-This post will explain how to revive plants and give them a new chance at life.
+This post will explain how to revive dying plants and give them a new chance at life.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-When caring for plants, it’s important to keep in mid that not all plants are the same and can’t be treated the same.
+When caring for plants, it’s important to keep in mind that not all plants are the same and can’t be treated the same.

 Sometimes bad things happen to good plants.

-When plants get dusty, they don’t get enough photosynthesis.
+- They get dusty and don’t get enough photosynthesis.